 Metropolitan area water

 Urban water planning for the metropolitan areas is the responsibility of the Metropolitan Water Directorate within the Department of Finance and Services.
-The long term water supply for the greater Sydney metropolitan region is addressed by the Metropolitan Water Plan.
-The implementation of the Metropolitan Water Plan is supported by the Water for Life education and engagement program.
+The long term water supply for the greater Sydney metropolitan region is addressed by the 2010 Metropolitan Water Plan.
+The implementation of the Metropolitan Water Plan is supported by the Metropolitan Water Directorate education and engagement program.

 Information on metropolitan urban water supply and sewerage services is available from Sydney Water Corporation and the Sydney Catchment Authority for the greater Sydney region, and from Hunter Water Corporation for the lower Hunter region.